 Shared experiences, however, make only part of an individual’s day-to-day experiences.
 Of these, contact experiences could overcome group differences in social identity construals.
 First, encountering diverse others could initiate a process of cognitive differentiation (Schmid & Hewstone, 2011) whereby interaction partners become aware of the complex interrelations of their group memberships.
 Second, intergroup interactions motivate people to include the outgroup of an interaction partner in their self-concept (Page-Gould et al., 2010).
 If contact motivates people to include partial outgroups in the self, it should encourage social identities that include the interaction partner’s combination of group memberships.
 Together, these mechanisms suggest that intergroup contact could foster more inclusive identities.

 Fostering more inclusive identities could reduce intergroup bias.
-Dividing others into “us” and “not us” is a necessary and sufficient condition for ingroup favouritism (Tajfel, 1981).
+Indeed, dividing others into “us” and “not us” is a necessary and sufficient condition for ingroup favouritism (Tajfel, 1981).
 Considering more people as “us” should extend ingroup favouritism to a wider range of people, and thus reduce discrimination (Gaertner et al., 2016).
 Ingroup favouritism can turn into outgroup derogation when an outgroup threatens the ingroup (Brewer, 1999).
 Considering fewer people as “not us” should reduce the number of groups which are perceived to threaten the ingroup.
 Together, these mechanisms suggest that more inclusive identities could reduce intergroup bias.

 Beyond prejudice, researchers have debated whether fostering more inclusive identities helps or hinders social change.
 Changing attitudes and beliefs is often not enough to overcome structural inequalities.
-Instead, social change requires advantaged and disadvantaged groups to strive for redistributive policies.
+Instead, social change requires advantaged and disadvantaged groups to collectively strive for redistributive policies.
 On the one hand, fostering more inclusive identities could break down the boundaries between the advantaged ingroup and the disadvantaged outgroup—making injustice faced by “them” into “our” problem.
 This process could narrow the gap between advantaged-group members’ support for the principle of equality and their opposition to its implementation (Dixon, Durrheim & Tredoux, 2007).
 On the other hand, fostering more inclusive identities could distract disadvantaged-group members from differences in resources and power, and thus reduce their support for social change (Dovidio, Saguy, Gaertner, & Thomas, 2012).
 Together, these mechanisms suggest that more inclusive identities could increase support for social change among the advantaged, but decrease support among the disadvantaged.

 Present research

 We tested these predictions among South Indian students, examining the overlapping categories of caste, religion, and nationality.
 Caste is a system of social relations that concentrates status and power in the hands of dominant castes (Jodhka, 2012).
-This system is maintained by restricting subordinate castes’ occupations, by barring subordinate castes from owning land, and by enforcing endogamy and segregation.
-This system is underpinned by a tradition that ranks castes according to their supposed ritual purity, and condemns contact with less pure castes.
-Untouchability excludes some castes from public life, and consigns them to landlessness and menial labour.
-Dalits—members of castes historically affected by untouchability—still face economic inequalities based on this history of exploitation, as well as interpersonal discrimination based on the practice of untouchability.
+Dalits—members of the lowest caste group—still face economic inequalities based on this history of exploitation, as well as interpersonal discrimination.
 Since Independence, the Indian State has sought to redress caste-based injustices by reserving seats in state-run universities and state-sector jobs for disadvantaged groups.
-Specifically, it recognises Dalits as Scheduled Castes (SCs), Adivasi—India’s indigenous peoples—as Scheduled Tribes (STs), and other disadvantaged castes (who fall above the so-called ‘line of pollution’) as Other Backward Classes (OBCs).
+Specifically, it recognises Dalits as Scheduled Castes (SCs), Adivasi—India’s indigenous peoples—as Scheduled Tribes (STs), and other disadvantaged castes as Other Backward Classes (OBCs).
 Members of historically advantaged castes compete for these opportunities in the General Merit (GM) category.
-Reservation policies, alongside ongoing discrimination, mean that caste identities remain important in electoral politics and political organising.
+Reservation policies, alongside ongoing discrimination, mean that caste identities remain important in political organising.